ralphmodales/monochora/README.md

 ## Features

 - Convert animated GIFs to ASCII art animations
+- **Support for both local files and URLs** - Download GIFs directly from the web
 - Play the animations directly in your terminal
 - Save animations as text files or GIF files
 - Support for colored ASCII art (with ANSI color codes)